tefanodaniel/Bandi/docs/iteration4.md

 # Iteration Backlog
 - As a user, I want to be able to browse and register for speed-dating events that are happening in my area so that I can quickly meet a lot of people with similar interests and see if we might be a good match.
+- As a user, I want to upload my SOTW submission to this week's event so I can view my submission on the event's dashboard.
-- As a user, I want to browse song-of-the-week events by genre and make submissions.
+- As a user, I want to be able to filter through Bands so I can browse and discover new bands.
 - As a band member, I want to be able to send an invite to other registered users to join my band profile.

 Postponed: